Guide

 Capacity and risk20%Ability to deliver on time, insurance, safety record

 These numbers are illustrative only.
 Actual weightings vary significantly between agencies and contracts.
 Some tenders weight experience heavily while others prioritise price.
-The point is that the tender document tells you exactly where to focus your energy.
+The point is that the tender document tells you where to focus your energy.

 If experience is worth 30% and your response dedicates two paragraphs to experience but three pages to your company history, you have spent your effort in the wrong place.